Updated December 9, 2020

 - Wash your hands before feeding your baby.
 Use soap and water if possible.
 Alcohol-based sanitizer is OK if you don’t have soap and water.

-- Clean your breast prior to feeding.
+- Clean your breast before feeding.

 - Wear a facemask or face covering to cover any droplets from the nose or mouth while breastfeeding and handling pumps or bottle parts.